emotiq/emotiq/README.md

-If you are under Windows or have placed your copy of this source tree in a different location on the filesystem, you will have to perform the corresponding actions manually as per your local OS conventions.
+If you are under Windows or have placed your copy of this source tree in a different location on the file-system, you will have to perform the corresponding actions manually as per your local OS conventions.

 Once the ASDF configuration has been edited correctly, one should be